 - a) Residents and faculty members must receive data on quality metrics and benchmarks related to their patient populations. - iii.
-Engagement in Quality Improvement Activities Experiential learning is essential to developing the ability to identify and institute sustainable systems-based changes to improve patient care. - a) Residents must have the opportunity to participate in interprofessional quality improvement activities. - 1) This should include activities aimed at reducing health care disparities.
-(The UVA GME Core Lecture Series addresses this topic every year.) - 2.
+Engagement in Quality Improvement Activities

+Experiential learning is essential to developing the ability to identify and institute sustainable systems-based changes to improve patient care.

+- a) Residents must have the opportunity to participate in interprofessional quality improvement activities. - 1) This should include activities aimed at reducing health care disparities.
+(The UVA GME Core Lecture Series addresses this topic every year.) - 2) PGY-3 residents will attend the Cancer Committee meetings - 3) PGY-4 residents will be Quality Assurance Committee members - 4) PGY-5 residents will complete a Quality Improvement project - 2.
 Supervision and Accountability - a.
 Although the attending physician is ultimately responsible for the care of the patient, every physician shares in the responsibility and accountability for their efforts in the provision of care.
 Effective programs, in partnership with their Sponsoring Institutions, define, widely communicate, and monitor a structured chain of responsibility and accountability as it relates to the supervision of all patient care.